Apple Arcade debuts with a new take on Frogger

 Apple has reportedly spent upwards of $500 million to secure the titles it wants for the debut of Apple Arcade, the company's subscription game-streaming service.
-And, now, we know just what some of those games are.
+And now we know just what some of those games are.

 When Apple Arcade launches on September 19th, it will include Frogger in Toy Town from Konami and Shinsekai Into the Depths from Capcom, both of which are exclusive to Apple Arcade.
 The new Frogger is a brightly colored, 3D lesson in not getting squished, while Shinsekai is an undersea adventure filled with creepy creatures.
 Sayonara Wild Hearts is also coming to the service from publisher Annapurna Interactive and developer Simogo.
 Developers from all of these games showed off their experiences live at today's Apple event.